 I remember feeling completely overwhelmed by the LA housing market at the time.
 We were on a strict budget but wanted more than anything to become homeowners.
-We knew we wouldn’t be able to comfortably raise a baby in our TINY apartment in the Miracle Mile are of LA and time was ticking!
+We knew we wouldn’t be able to comfortably raise a baby in our TINY apartment in the Miracle Mile area of LA and time was ticking!

 Growing up in in a small town outside of Albany, New York, the prices in LA absolutely blew my mind.
 I couldn’t believe how high over the asking price each home was going for.
-I learned you literally have to look at a listing and assume it will go for $100K-$200K over the price listed since there will almost certainly be a massive bidding war.
+I learned you literally have to look at a listing and assume it will go for $100K-$200K over the price listed since there will (almost) definitely be a massive bidding war.
 We ultimately decided to venture “over the hill” into “the valley” and we found our current townhouse in the Valley Village area.
 There was still a bidding war but somehow, we won.
 We were SO relieved.

 It was a three bed, two-and-a-half bath, two story place.
 We loved the cement floors downstairs and the fact that it was so turn-key.
 Prior to finding this house, we saw SO many homes that looked like actual hoarders lived there.
 They were FULL fixer-uppers in our price range and we knew we simply wouldn’t have the time to make these work.
 We literally felt like we hit the jackpot!

 Finding Our Next Dream Home

 In terms of our house search this time around, we have SO many different needs!
 First and foremost, we’re looking for a home in a good school district.
 We’re looking for neighborhoods that are ideally surrounded by other families with young kids.
 We’re seeking a home with a safe, peaceful yard for the kids to run around in.
 Ideally, we’d LOVE to find a home that has potential to have an income property on it.